Process and methods

 Sometimes, a decision might be made to exclude certain studies or to explore any impact of bias through sensitivity analysis.
 If so, the approach should be specified in the review protocol and agreed with NICE staff with responsibility for quality assurance.

-Criteria relating to key areas of bias may also be useful when summarising and presenting the evidence (see section 6.4).
+Criteria relating to key areas of bias may also be useful when summarising and presenting the evidence (see the section on summarising evidence).
 Topic-specific input (for example, from committee members) may be needed to identify the most appropriate criteria to define subgroup analyses, or to define inclusion in a review, for example, the minimum biopsy protocol for identifying the relevant population in cancer studies.

-For each criterion that might be explored in sensitivity analysis, the decision on whether it has been met or not, and the information used to arrive at the decision, should be recorded in a standard template for inclusion in an evidence table (see appendix H for examples of evidence tables).
+For each criterion that might be explored in sensitivity analysis, the decision on whether it has been met or not, and the information used to arrive at the decision, should be recorded in a standard template for inclusion in an evidence table (see the appendix on appraisal checklists, evidence tables, GRADE and economic profiles for examples of evidence tables).

 Each study included in an evidence review should preferably be critically appraised by 1 reviewer and checked by another.
 Any differences in critical appraisal should be resolved by discussion or recourse to a third reviewer.
 Different strategies for critical appraisal may be used depending on the topic and the review question.

-Characteristics of data should be extracted to a standard template for inclusion in an evidence table (see appendix H).
+Characteristics of data should be extracted to a standard template for inclusion in an evidence table (see the appendix on appraisal checklists, evidence tables, GRADE and economic profiles).
 Care should be taken to ensure that newly identified studies are cross-checked against existing studies to avoid double-counting.
 This is particularly important where there may be multiple reports of the same study.

 Meta-analysis may be appropriate if treatment estimates of the same outcome from more than 1 study are available.
-Recognised approaches to meta-analysis should be used, as described in the manual from Cochrane, the Centre for Reviews and Dissemination (2009), in Higgins and Green (2011) and documents developed by the NICE Technical Support Unit.
+Recognised approaches to meta-analysis should be used, as described in the handbook from Cochrane, the Centre for Reviews and Dissemination (2009), in Higgins et al. (2011) and documents developed by the NICE Guidelines Technical Support Unit.

 There are several ways of summarising and illustrating the strength and direction of quantitative evidence about the effectiveness of an intervention if a meta-analysis is not done.
 Forest plots can be used to show effect estimates and confidence intervals for each study (when available, or when it is possible to calculate them).
 They can also be used to provide a graphical representation when it is not appropriate to do a meta-analysis and present a pooled estimate.
 However, the homogeneity of the outcomes and measures in the studies needs to be carefully considered: a forest plot needs data derived from the same (or justifiably similar) outcomes and measures.